 In this terrible tragedy, the North Tower, also know as 1 World Trade Center had it the worst.
 It was the first to be hit and the last to fall.
 On September 11th 2001 at 8:46:26 a.m.
 American Airlines Flight 11 Boeing 767 impacted the north side of the North Tower of 1 World Trade Center.
 The plane entered the North Tower between the 94th and 98th floors.
 Flight 11 was flying at a speed of 490 miles per hour at the time of impact.
 North Tower occupants had no clue what was about to happen and they had no chance of survival from above the impact site, because, unlike the South Tower that was hit a few minutes later, all the fire escapes were destroyed by the impact of the plane.
 Documented accounts of human losses that morning at the North Tower at The World Trade Center included employees from such companies as Aon Corp, Cantor Fitzgerald and Marsh & McLennan.
 One particular company, Risk Waters Group Ltd, A British company, was at The Windows On The World conference facility that morning, they would not normally have been there.

-Windows On The World – Background On The Famous Restaurant
+Windows On The World – Background On This Most Famous Restaurant

 Windows On The World was a world famous 40,000 square foot restaurant near the top of the North tower on the 107th Floor at 1 World Trade Center.
 It boasted a popular “New American” style menu and had a first class wine list that included Chateau Lafite-Rothschild 1928 for $3000.00.
 The 107th floor was also occupied by “The Greatest Bar on Earth”, aka GBOE.
 This 13,000 square foot happy hour bar was popular with tourists and Wall Street types alike.
 It was a traditional for New Yorkers to often complain about its “poor quality” and “expensive” drinks, but its location spoke volumes with amazing panoramic views of Manhattan and the tri-state area that was pretty hard to beat.
 The 107th floor was also occupied by Wild Blue, a romantic and quieter restaurant and bar in the space formerly occupied by Cellar in the Sky.
 A popular misconception is that Windows on the World was at the very top of the North tower, when in fact the top enclosed floor was the 110th floor, where CNN and some other television companies sited equipment and staff.